Action properties

 Multiple actions can share the same action property but apply different values to the property, which supports many-to-many relationships between actions and properties.

-Create an Action Property
+Create an action property

 Action properties can be created either before assigning to actions or directly within the action configuration.
+To create an action prior to assigning to an action, follow these steps:

-1. Prior to assigning to an action, access action properties from Orchestrate > Action Properties.
+1. In MXO, go to Orchestrate > Action Properties.

-2. Click Create.
+2. Click + Create.
 The Create Action Property window appears.

-3. Name the Action Property.
+3. Name the action property.

-Note: Some special characters can not be used in Action Property names; if they are used, and a warning message will pop up stating "This value is not valid."
+Note: Some special characters can not be used in action property names; if they are used, and a warning message will pop up stating "This value is not valid."
 Remove the special character from the name to continue.

 Data TypeType of data stored